-In San Francisco, in the 1920s, a group of M.D.s lead by Dr. Albert Abrams, did pioneering research into the use of specific electromagnetic frequencies to heal various ailments.
-One such frequency pair, 230Hz and 430Hz applied together were found to be useful in resolving infection.
-Modern clinical application of these two frequencies, using a micro amperage current intensity, has led to the discovery that these two frequencies, although applicable to viral infections in general, are very specific to the class of herpes viruses, including herpes zoster.
-The modern application of this technology that evolved from Dr. Abrams' discovery is called Frequency Specific Microcurrent (FSM).
+In San Francisco, in the 1920s, a group of M.D.s lead by Dr. Albert Abrams, did pioneering research into the use of specific electromagnetic frequencies to heal various diseases.
+Dr. Abrams discovered a frequency pair useful in the treatment of infections.
+As it turns out, current use of this frequency pair has shown that it is very specific to the class of herpes viruses, including herpes zoster.
+The modern treatment that evolved from this discovery is called Frequency Specific Microcurrent (FSM).
 It is a completely painless and non-invasive treatment that has quickly become the most effective treatment available to date for resolving the pain, rash and blisters associated with Shingles.

-In the "Non-Pharmacologic Treatment of Shingles" published in Practical Pain Management in 2010, Dr. Carolyn McMakin, the creator of modern FSM, has observed that the widespread use of the FSM Shingles protocol has resulted in a very predictable treatment outcome.
-If treatment begins in the prodromal stage, before any rash or blisters are seen, a single two hour treatment will usually eliminate the associated pain within about 20 minutes and cause the virus to immediately go dormant again, ending the acute outbreak.
+In the “Non-Pharmacologic Treatment of Shingles” published in Practical Pain Management in 2010, Dr. Carolyn McMakin, the creator of modern FSM, has observed that the widespread use of her FSM Shingles protocol has resulted in a very predictable treatment outcome.
+If treatment begins in the initial stage, before any rash or blisters are seen, a single two hour treatment will cause the virus to immediately go dormant again, ending the acute outbreak.
 If treatment begins after the rash and blisters have appeared, following a single two hour treatment the pain usually goes away completely within 20 minutes and the blisters dry up and heal in about 48 hours.
-Further treatments are usually not needed if treatment is given soon after the first onset of symptoms.
-I have even treated patients with severe outbreaks that crossed the mid-line of the body and were initially misdiagnosed, resulting in the FSM treatments beginning many weeks after the initial symptoms.
-In these cases, FSM was still able to give immediate pain relief and cause the virus to quickly go dormant, even when conventional treatment was offering no pain relief and the rash and blisters were continuing to worsen.
-With just a few treatments, all evidence of the shingles outbreak were completely gone.
+Further treatments are usually not needed.
+For further information on FSM, or to read the entire paper on the FSM treatment of shingles and find an FSM practitioner near you, visit www.frequencyspecific.com